Synonyms for old

 - usage: past times (especially in the phrase `in days of old')

-- 1. old (vs. young), aged, elderly, older, senior, aged(prenominal), of age(predicate), aging, ageing, senescent, ancient, anile, centenarian, doddering, doddery, gaga, senile, emeritus, retired, gray, grey, gray-haired, grey-haired, gray-headed, grey-headed, grizzly, hoar, hoary, white-haired, middle-aged, nonagenarian, octogenarian, oldish, overage, overaged, superannuated, over-the-hill, venerable, darkened, retired, superannuated, sexagenarian, experienced, mature, senior
+- 1. old (vs. young), aged, elderly, older, senior, aged(prenominal), of age(predicate), aging, ageing, senescent, ancient, anile, centenarian, darkened, doddering, doddery, gaga, senile, emeritus, grey, gray, grey-haired, gray-haired, grey-headed, gray-headed, grizzly, hoar, hoary, white-haired, middle-aged, nonagenarian, octogenarian, oldish, overage, overaged, superannuated, over-the-hill, sexagenarian, venerable, experienced#1, experient, mature, senior

-- usage: (used especially of persons) having lived for a relatively long time or attained a specific age; especially not young; often used as a combining form to indicate an age as specified as in `a week-old baby'; "an old man's eagle mind"--William Butler Yeats; "his mother is very old"; "a ripe old age"; "how old are you?"
+- usage: (used especially of persons) having lived for a relatively long time or attained a specific age; "his mother is very old"; "a ripe old age"; "how old are you?"

-- 2. old (vs. new), age-old, antique, antediluvian, antiquated, archaic, antique, auld, cold, stale, hand-me-down, hand-down, hoary, rusty, immemorial(postnominal), long-ago, longtime(prenominal), patched, secondhand, used, sunset, yellow, yellowed, noncurrent, nonmodern, past, stale, worn
+- 2. old (vs. new), age-old, antique, antediluvian, antiquated, archaic, antique, auld, hand-me-down, hand-down, hoary, rusty, immemorial(postnominal), long-ago, longtime(prenominal), patched, secondhand, used, sunset, yellow, yellowed, noncurrent, nonmodern, past, stale, worn

 - usage: of long duration; not new; "old tradition"; "old house"; "old wine"; "old country"; "old friendships"; "old money"